 Putting Proceeds to Work

-Whether you’re working or looking for your next gig, a cash management account can help with budgeting and even deliver rewards.
+Whether you’re working or looking for your next gig, opening an online bank account with SoFi can help with budgeting and even deliver rewards.

-SoFi Money® has no in-network ATM fees and no account fees, so you don’t have to pay to access your own money when you need it.
+SoFi Checking and Savings® has no in-network ATM fees and no account fees, so you don’t have to pay to access your own money when you need it.

 The SoFi Money® Annual Percentage Yield as of 03/15/2020 is 0.20% (0.20% interest rate).
 Interest rates are variable subject to change at our discretion, at any time.
 No minimum balance required.
 SoFi doesn’t charge any ATM fees and will reimburse ATM fees charged by other institutions when a SoFi Money™ Mastercard® Debit Card is used at any ATM displaying the Mastercard®, Plus®, or NYCE® logo.
 SoFi reserves the right to limit or revoke ATM reimbursements at any time without notice.